-Ulcerative colitis (UC) has been a part of Jennifer Guarnaccia's life since she was 13.
-For the last 4 years, the 28-year-old mom has had on-and-off symptom flares.
-Her most common problems: stomach cramps, fatigue, mouth sores, and diarrhea.
+UC has been a part of Guarnaccia's life since she was 13.
+For the last 4 years, she's had on-and-off flares of symptoms like stomach cramps, fatigue, mouth sores, and diarrhea.
 A new baby brought new challenges to her life.

-"When things are hectic as they are with a new baby, it's easier to forget meds, postpone doctor's appointments, and cut corners by sacrificing ourselves over the care of our kids," says gastroenterologist Raymond Cross, MD.
-He's the director of the Inflammatory Bowel Disease Program at the University of Maryland Medical Center.
+"When things are hectic as they are with a new baby, it's easier to forget meds, postpone doctor's appointments, and cut corners by sacrificing ourselves over the care of our kids," says gastroenterologist Raymond Cross, MD, director of the Inflammatory Bowel Disease Program at the University of Maryland Medical Center.

 Always Be Prepared

 As a parent, it's key to plan around your symptoms.

 Make sure you have a safe spot for your baby.
 Guarnaccia started taking her daughter to the bathroom with her.
 At home, she used the swing, bouncer, or the bassinet.
 Other safe places to put a baby are in the crib, car seat, carrier, or infant seat.

 Mohit Goyal, a 40-year-old father of two, learned he had UC in 2000.
 He had a flare when his daughter was a newborn.

 "When I had a flare, my digestive system dictated my schedule.
 I wouldn't take my daughter out if I could avoid it then," Goyal says.
 And "I would scope out the nearest bathroom wherever I went, in case of an emergency."

 Other things to think about:

 - Pick stores and restaurants with family-friendly bathrooms.

 - Use a stroller that fits in tight bathroom stalls.

 - Pack a change of clothes for yourself in the diaper bag.

 - During a flare, have shorter outings when you can.